-Other workforce implications will depend on the preferred option developed and taken forward.
-It is possible that Council staff will TUPE transfer to an alternative provider or redundancies may result if the current centres close.
+Workforce implications will depend on the preferred option developed and taken forward.
+It is possible that Council staff will TUPE transfer to an alternative provider or redundancies may result if any of the current daycare centres close.

-Communities may lose access to current facilities and need to seek alternative provision if the existing centres are closed.
+Communities may lose access to current facilities and need to seek alternative childcare provision if the existing centres are closed.